mikescandy/TurtleChallenge/README.md

 ## Running the program

-Call the program exe passing two arguments, the name of the settings file and the name of the moves file
+Call the program executable passing two arguments, the name of the settings file and the name of the moves file.

+The project includes a sample settings file and a sample moves file, named respectivle sampleSettings and sampleMoves

 ```
 TurtleChallenge.exe sampleSettings sampleMoves